 Brussels Christmas Market & Winter Wonders Map Overview

 Again, Brussels’ Christmas festivities are scattered around the city center.
 Here is an overview of the different spots you should definitely check out!
 Again, photos/experiences are based on my 2019 experience but most main locations should be the same.
-Refer to the official website for the most up-to-date map for 2023.
+Refer to the official website for the most up-to-date map for this year.

 Grand Place